-As seniors, the only core physics courses left would be the two-term Electrodynamics sequence (PY 403/404), along with their Senior research project (PY481/482).
-The relative absence of physics courses from the senior year is intentional, so that students preparing to take the GRE in the fall of their senior year are as prepared as possible.
+As seniors, the only core physics courses left would be Theoretical and Applied Mechanics (PY 352) and Quantum Mechanics (PY 406), along with their Senior research project(s) (PY481/482).
+The relative absence of physics courses from the senior year is intentional, so that students preparing to take the GRE in the fall of their senior year are as prepared as possible and all students have ample time to complete their capstone research projects.